Draft Update – December/January

 credentials, establishing themselves as potential first and second rounders.

-QMJHL has a small, but elusive sniper Martins
+QMJHL has a small, but elusive sniper

-Karsums - a Latvian whose productivity is simply not slowing down.
+Martins Karsums - a Latvian whose productivity is simply not slowing down.
 Out

-of the OHL, the rock-solid Jordan
+of the OHL, the rock-solid

-Smith is a filled-out force with poise and offensive upside.
+Jordan Smith is a filled-out force with poise and offensive upside.
 In the

-WHL, Saskatoon's Mike Green is getting raves for his mature and tough-nosed
+Mike Green is getting raves for his mature and tough-nosed

 play.
-Michigan State collegian A.J.
+Michigan State collegian

-Thelen is featured in our Hot/Not
+A.J.
+Thelen is featured in our

-piece - an unheralded all-around solid and strong defenseman with few real weaknesses.
+Hot/Not piece - an unheralded all-around solid and strong defenseman with few real weaknesses.

 And then there is a handful of Russians - those in the shadow of the likes

 of Ovechkin, Malkin and Lisin.
-Last month, we provided updates on Alexander
+Last month, we provided updates on

-Vorobiev - this month we give you the heads-up on two more risers in
+Alexander Vorobiev - this month we give you the heads-up on two more risers in

 Voloshenko.